This morning, because the snow swirled deep

 Language that has been shaped – a little – but mostly that has been rendered powerful through some subtle process.
 I might use Niedecker’s term to refer to it – “this condensery” – except that Dobyns’ language doesn’t seem that condensed.
 Like I said, it feels much more natural, much more vernacular.
 Though of course when you look closely the rhymes and rhythms and breaks all add up to real craft, hard work to make something simple.

 Not perfect.
 Near the end, when the women says “what has this to do with me,” that diction is anything but natural.
 And I feel like the word “soon” recurs a bit too much, though the deadpan delivery of the first line in which it appears – “Soon I had a lot of oatmeal” – is one of the great moments in the poem.
-As is the line break here, which is like a moment of hesitation in a striptease:
+As is the line break here, a moment of hesitation in a striptease:

 sometimes I’d lick her in places

 Overall, “Oatmeal Deluxe” has a kind of magical realist quality to it, starting off mundane – what could be more mundane than oatmeal? – but then descending, or ascending, into strangeness, before finally saying “enough of such fantasy” and coming clean on its intentions.
 It’s his way of saying “No” to a woman who loves him.
 How much better than those clichés “I like you – as a friend,” or “it’s not you, it’s me” is the ending:

 If I / can make a woman out of oatmeal, my friend, / what trouble could I make for you, a woman?